RGPaul/QMinizip/Readme.md

 sudo make install
 ```

+### Linux dependencies
-5. If you are using Linux you may need to install the following packages (assuming you are using Debian):
+If you are using Linux you may need to install the following packages (assuming you are using Debian):
 - build-essential
 - libglu1-mesa-dev
 - zlib1g-dev